Eddie Doherty: Life and career

 After three years in Hollywood, Eddie moved his family to New York, where he went to work for Liberty magazine.
 Over the years, he would write over a thousand articles for Liberty, which was edited by Fulton Oursler.

 Tragedy struck again in 1939 when Mildred, while out for a walk, was killed in a freak accident.
 This time, Eddie found peace for his grieving by returning to the Church.
 He also wrote his autobiographical Gall and Honey.

 He eventually discovered Friendship House in Harlem and its Russian foundress, Baroness Catherine de Hueck, who was caring for the poor and devoting her life to interracial justice.

 “Friendship House worked for and with the [African-American people].
 It dispensed charity of all kinds, without asking questions, without hesitation.
 It fought for interracial justice.
 It fostered study clubs, credit unions, co-operative associations, and other advanced ideas of self-help for the [African-American] poor.
 And it disseminated Catholicity in a thousand ways.

-“I became enamored with the place, with the young people who worked under the direction of the Baroness, and with their mode of life.
+I became enamored with the place, with the young people who worked under the direction of the Baroness, and with their mode of life.
 And, eventually, of course, I fell in love with the foundress.”

-Eddie and Catherine were married in 1943 by Bishop William Sheil of Chicago, after Eddie promised that Catherine’s apostolate would always come first in their lives.
+Eddie and Catherine were married in 1943 by Bishop Bernard Sheil of Chicago, after Eddie promised that Catherine’s apostolate would always come first in their lives.

 In 1944, Doherty's screenplay for the World War II film The Sullivans was nominated for an Academy Award for Best Original Story.
 The movie tells the story of the five Sullivan brothers from Waterloo, Iowa, who were killed in action when the USS Juneau was torpedoed and sunk by the Japanese at the Naval Battle of Guadalcanal.